influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

     parent: Guides
 ---

 Rebalancing an InfluxDB Enterprise cluster is essential for cluster health.
-Rebalancing a cluster ensures:
+Rebalance a cluster to ensure:

 - [Shards](/influxdb/v1.7/concepts/glossary/#shard) are evenly distributed across all data nodes in the cluster
 - Every shard is on *n* number of nodes, where *n* is the [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor).

-Rebalance your cluster in the following cases:
+## When to rebalance your cluster

 - Any time you add or remove a data node.
 - Any time you adjust your replication factor.